scottkildall/Xenoform_Kicad/README.md

 (4) B6B-XH JST header
 This one seems to be missing from some other symbol libraries and footprints, so I amalgamated my own.

+there are two footprints associated here, I use the -AM version for my work.

+JST_XH_B6B-XH-AM
+JST_XH_B6B-XH-A

 ### Custom Symbols
 I have several custom symbols and footprints for these projects, located here